MicrosoftContentModerator/samples-fbPageModeration/README.md

-# Connect a Facbook Page to Content Moderator
+# Connect a Facebook Page to Content Moderator
 This sample shows how you can connect a Facebook Page to Content Moderator and enable configurable workflows.

 ##Description